ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-05-ptx-mental-model.md

 `cp.async` performs fast, asynchronous copies from global memory (gmem) into shared memory (smem).
 The instruction accepts two cache modifiers: `.ca`, which lets the copy use both L1 and L2 caches, and `.cg`, which bypasses L1 while still leveraging L2.

-In this kernel the copy is a streaming, one-and-done transfer between global memory and shared memory tiles.
-L1 lives inside each streaming multiprocessor, is only a few dozen kilobytes, and is private to the warp that fills it.
-That makes it perfect for tiny datasets with tight temporal locality, but a poor fit for bulk transfers that will not be reused.
-By contrast, L2 is several megabytes, is shared by the whole GPU, and coalesces large sequential accesses before they hit DRAM.
-Bypassing L1 avoids thrashing its small capacity and keeps the streamed data from polluting caches that could be used by other warps.
-Consequently `.cg` is the usual choice for tiled matrix copies because it keeps the transaction in L2 and maximizes bandwidth between global memory and shared memory.
+For this kernel the transfer is a single-use stream, so we lean on `.cg`:

+- **Access pattern:** each tile is loaded once from gmem and immediately consumed, so there is no reuse to justify filling L1.
+- **L1 profile:** a few dozen kilobytes, private to the SM, great for tiny hot data but easy to thrash with large sequential copies.
+- **L2 profile:** several megabytes, shared across the GPU, coalesces long bursts before they reach DRAM.
+- **Outcome:** bypassing L1 prevents cache pollution for other warps while L2 still provides bandwidth and coalescing.

-`cp.async.cg` therefore skips L1 and reaches shared memory more efficiently for this workload.
+`cp.async.cg` therefore skips L1 and reaches shared memory efficiently for this workload.

 ```cpp
 // ========================================================================